millsaj/calen-therapy/README.md

 ## Deployment

-This project can be deployed using [Vercel](https://vercel.com/) or any other preferred hosting service that supports Next.js.
+This project is deployed using netifly.